Effective Date: March 31, 2023

 These Terms of Service (“Terms”), together with the Schedules, documents, and policies incorporated and referenced in these Terms, are a contract (this “Agreement”) between the individual or entity who signs up for an account and/or uses or interacts with any of the Service in whole or in part (“Organization”, “you”, “your”, or “yourself”) and Settle Inc., Settle Funding, LLC, and their affiliates (“Settle”, “we”, “us,” or “our”).
 If the individual that agrees to this Agreement does so on behalf of Organization (including in a capacity as Organization’s public accountant or bookkeeper), that individual represents that they are authorized by Organization to agree to this Agreement on Organization’s behalf.
 Organization shall be responsible and liable for each Authorized User, as defined below, and shall ensure that each Authorized User abides by the terms of this Agreement.
 This Agreement governs your use of our website settle.com [LINK] and your use of or interactions with any Settle products and services (individually and collectively referred to as the “Service”).
 All capitalized terms in these Terms and the referenced Schedules below will have the meanings given to them in this Agreement, unless otherwise indicated.

-With respect to any Service that involves the transfer of funds, Settle has partnered with a depository institution to provide such Service.
-Settle’s current bank provider is Silicon Valley Bank (the “Bank”).
-Settle operates a software platform that sends payment and funds transfer instructions to the Bank.
-Settle is an agent of the Bank, and the Bank holds all funds and performs all funds transfers.
+With respect to any Service that involves the transfer of funds, Settle has partnered with depository institutions to provide such Service (individually and collectively the “Bank”).
+Settle operates a software platform that sends payment and funds transfer instructions to the Bank, and the Bank facilitates all funds transfers.

 By electronically accepting this Agreement or by establishing a Settle account or using the Service, you consent to and agree to comply with this Agreement as of the effective date set forth above.
 This Agreement incorporates by reference, and you hereby agree to, the following consents, schedules, and documents (collectively, “Schedules”):